Tobilence/nvs-project-frontend/README.md

 After entering the information needed (Name and Date is mandatory, Details is optional) you can add the event by clicking the 'Create Event' Buttton

+## Deployment

+### Installation
+To start the frontend locally, you will need node.js \
+Using the node packed manager you will then need to install vue.

+Vue can be installed by running:
+- `npm install vue`
+- `npm install @vue/cli`

+Further instructions on installing vue can be read here: https://vuetifyjs.com/en/getting-started/quick-start#webpack-install

+### Running the app
+To run the app, you simply have to clone the repository to your desired location. \
+Then navigate to the folder in the terminal and run `npm run serve` By default, the application will start on port 8080.
+However, if this port is already in use it will use the next available port.
+The port the application started on will be printed in the terminal.